tfenster/verified-bluesky/weekly-validation/README.md

 2. **Account Retrieval**: Gets all verified accounts from the `/admin/data` endpoint
 3. **Re-validation**: Checks each account using their original verification method for each module
 4. **Failure Tracking**: Maintains a failure count for each account per module
+5. **User Notifications**: Automatically sends warning and removal notifications via Bluesky direct messages
-5. **Automatic Cleanup**: Removes accounts from specific modules after 4 consecutive validation failures (configurable via MaxFailureCount constant)
+6. **Automatic Cleanup**: Removes accounts from specific modules after 4 consecutive validation failures (configurable via MaxFailureCount constant)

 ## Endpoints